Buy International Travel Insurance Online

 Documents Required for Schengen Visa

-A passport that is valid for minimum of 3 months after your proposed trip and has at least two blank pages.
+• A passport that is valid for a minimum of 3 months after your proposed trip and has at least two blank pages.
 If you have a previous passport that has expired or been cancelled, this needs to be carried as well.

-Schengen Visa Fees for Indians
+Cost of Schengen Visa for Indians

 How do Countries Join the Schengen Area?